metrico/qryn-cloud-helm/Readme.md

 # Installation of the Qryn deployment

-1. Copy the code
-2. Create namespace in the kubernetes cluster you want to use: `kubectl create namespace qryn`
+1. Create namespace in the kubernetes cluster you want to use: `kubectl create namespace qryn`
-3. Create docker registry secret yaml to pull docker images
+2. Create docker registry secret yaml to pull docker images
 ```
 cat <<EOR >docker-registry-secret.yaml
 apiVersion: v1